- Highs: Best mobile app. Widest card selection. Very competitive 1.75% rate for all cards.

 The card reader itself is extremely good value.
 The wireless iZettle Reader costs only £59.00 excl.
 VAT.
 (Exclusive offer for our readers: £25 excl.
 VAT through this link).

 The charging cradle, iZettle Dock, costs £39.00 excl.
-VAT. in the iZettle accessories store, or can be purchased in a bundle with the iZettle Reader for new customers (offer for our readers: only £49.00 excl.
-VAT).
+VAT in the iZettle accessories store, or can be purchased in a bundle with the iZettle Reader for new customers.

 Funds are deposited daily.
-They are credited to the seller’s bank account two to three banking days after the transactions took place.
+They are credited to the seller’s bank account one to three banking days after the transactions took place.

 No merchant account required

 A big bonus with iZettle is that there is no need for a merchant account or separate contract with a merchant services provider.
-All you need is a bank account registered in the name of your business, (if you have a business account), or in your own name for a private account.
+All you need is a bank account registered in the name of your business.

 iZettle does have transaction limits, yet these are unlikely to affect most business accounts, as the daily limit is £200,000.
-Transaction limits are, however, lower for private accounts.
 Transactions made using the magnetic stripe are subject to a daily limit of £100.
 The minimum transaction possible with iZettle is £1.